 We should bear in mind that in the official statement of the President of Ukraine on the occasion of the Day of Unity of Ukraine (celebrated on 22 January, 2014), Viktor Yanukovych did not include one word about the dead activists.
 Nor did Prime Minister of Ukraine, Nikolay Azarov, who had openly labelled the protesters ‘terrorists’, mention this fact.

 The escalation of violence and brutality on the streets of Kiev illustrates the inability of the Ukrainian authorities to soberly assess the danger of the conflict.
-The Open Dialog Foundation hereby urges the international community to immediately intervene in the situation in order to stop the bloodshed in Ukraine.
+The Open Dialogue Foundation hereby urges the international community to immediately intervene in the situation in order to stop the bloodshed in Ukraine.
 We urge the U.S. government and the EU member states to immediately implement more rigid sanctions against people involved in the death of activists in Kiev.
 The question of the situation in Ukraine should be considered as a matter of priority at the UN Security Council meeting.
 Also, we call upon the competent bodies of the EU to put togethera crisis management group which would mediate in the conflict and send it to Ukraine.